-For this reason alone, the fight against climate change is one of the most important challenges facing the world today.
-Moreover, the countries that are most vulnerable to its impacts are those that are least responsible for causing it.
+In this context, the fight against climate change is one of the most important challenges we face today.
+The consequences of climate change are seen all around the world, however many of the countries most vulnerable to the impacts of climate change are those least responsible for it.

-The EEB works closely with Climate Action Network Europe and other partners to ensure that the EU fully complies with its obligations under the Paris climate agreement.
+The EEB works closely with Climate Action Network Europe and other partners to ensure that the EU fully complies with its obligations under the Paris climate agreement, in particular by outlining a Paris Agreement Compatible scenario that suggests a path to sourcing 100% of EU’s energy needs with renewable energy.

-Together with civil society organisations at the national level, the EEB is monitoring how the EU funding and fiscal policies are delivering effective climate action.
+Together with civil society organisations, the EEB is monitoring the climate impacts of EU funds and fiscal policies.
 Learn more about our work on EU funds at our EUKI project webpage.

-We are now focusing on ensuring that EU policymakers turn this historic deal into reality and deliver ambitious policies for the years to come.
+We are now focusing on ensuring that EU policymakers turn the historic EU Green Deal into reality while fighting for a robust climate policy framework that can deliver the level of climate action needed for the years ahead.